julienemo/thp-16-sinatra/README.md

 -creation page: creates one new gossip per submit and redirects to updated list (http://localhost:4567/gossips/new)

 -individual gossip page: displays only the one gossip on which user clicked.
 Provides possibility to change it.
 Anybody can change any existing gossip.
-Can go back either to homepage or list page
+Can go back either to homepage or list page.
+It currently has a comment formula that DOESN'T work.
 (http://localhost:4567/gossips/:id)

 -editing page: collects the update by a formula.
 Redirects to the list page with updated gossips.